 Ranganathittu Bird Sanctuary is a destination perfect for a day trip from Bangalore.
 Plenty of migratory birds circle the sky above you as a boat takes you on a wonderful tour.
-Ranganathittu bird sanctuary is close to Mysore and can be included in your Mysore itinerary as well.
-Ranganathittu bird sanctuary is easy to reach and I was personally impressed by the maintenance of the place.
+The bird sanctuary is close to Mysore and can be included in your Mysore itinerary as well.
+Ranganathitu is easy to reach and I was personally impressed by the maintenance of the place.
 We visited Ranganathittu bird sanctuary on a public holiday and yet, it didn’t seem overcrowded.

 You need to pay entry fees per head and for parking.
 Once you park vehicle, you can enter the garden.
 A conspicuous museum of birds aroused our curiosity.
 Pictures of various birds hanged in the museum with some relevant information and a button below.
 On pressing the button, chirps emancipate according to the corresponding bird.
 Later, we started exploring the park.
 The vast & peaceful park gave sense of calmness.
 Trees are marked with boards indicating their scientific names.
 Life size statue of crocodile welcomed us when we entered the park.

 After exploring the park for sometime, we headed to buy tickets for boating.
 Ranganathittu bird sanctuary has a vast lake and offers boating to visitors in two forms.
 One is a common boat which does rounds regularly.
 Another option is to rent a private boat.
 The common boat provides a 25 minute tour whereas private boat allows you to spend one hour in the lake.
 The common boat costs Rs 60 per seat whereas a private boat will cost Rs 250 per head.